Tinram/RND/README.md

     rnd -c 1k 0 255 | nc 192.168.1.20 80    pipe 1kB of characters to 'netcat' to send to 192.168.1.20 on port 80 (test web server response)
     rnd -c 1k 65 90 | nc 192.168.1.20 80    same as above, but with A to Z, triggering an HTTP 501 in Apache/2.4.16

-    rnd -p                                  quick option to generate a 32-character password (! to ~)
+    rnd -p                                  quick way to generate a complex 32-character password (! to ~)

 #### Strings